JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesSQL.md

 ## SQL from the Spec

+select a field to oder by, defualt is `ASC` but `DESC` can be specified after
 ```SQL
 ODER BY
 ```

-select a field to oder by, defualt is `ASC` but `DESC` can be specified after
+fields to be displayed from Table
 ```SQL
 SELECT fields FROM Table
 ```

-fields to be displayed from Table
+links fields in relational databases
 ```SQL
 FROM Table1
 JOIN Table2
 ON
 Table1.PrimaryKey = Table2.ForeignKey
 ```

-links fields in relational databases
+where should be followed by search criteria, always use single equals sign
 ```SQL
 WHERE field = false
 ```

-where should be followed by search criteria, always use single equals sign
+in used same as python, can replace using lots of `AND`s
 ```SQL
 WHERE field IN [1,2]
 ```

-IN can replace using lots of `AND`s
+LIKE is used for wildcards. `*` and  `%` replace any amount of characters, `_` and `?`replace a single character when querying.
 ```SQL
 WHERE field LIKE 'S%'
 ```

-LIKE is used for wildcards. `*` and  `%` replace any amount of characters, `_` and `?`replace a single character when querying.
+Deletes records that meet the condition set by a WHERE statement.
+If left blank deletes all records.
 ```SQL
 DELETE FROM Table
 ```

-Deletes records that meet the condition set by a WHERE statement.
-If left blank deletes all records.
+Inserts a new record into a table. value1 gets added to column1.
 ```SQL
 INSERT INTO Table (column1, column2, ect)
 VALUES (value1, value2, ect)
 ```

-Inserts a new record into a table. value1 gets added to column1.
+Updates data contained records.
+Must be met by the where condition to be set.
 ```SQL
 UPDATE Table
 SET Field = 'new value'
 WHERE Field = 'condition'
 ```

-Updates data contained records.
-Must be met by the where condition to be set.
+Deletes a table from the database and anything in it.
 ```SQL
 DROP TABLE Table
 ```

-Deletes a table from the database and anything in it.
+not in spec
 ```SQL
 CREATE TABLE Table (
   id INTEGER PRIMARY KEY,